DeuceEFI/Cruiser/README.md

 This design is untested and should NOT be considered a usable design.

 I will update this status as work progresses.

+#### Update 11/15/2012: The first 10 version 0.1-alpha PCBs have been ordered from seeedstudio Fusion PCB service for testing the design.

 ### Changes